josephmargaryan/quantbayes/README.md

 ---

-## 📝 License
+## Licensing Options

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL v3.
+For proprietary licensing options, contact [your email].

 ---